 Wing Build

-Notes for longer wings -- add 1 rib to each inboard panel, for each additional 6 inch increase in wingspan for a 118 Inch wing, add 3 ribs to each inner wing panel.
-That will give a 18 inch stretch to the Standard 100 inch wing
+Notes in case you want longer wings -- add 1 rib to each inboard panel, for each additional 6 inch increase in wingspan for a 118 Inch wing, add 3 ribs to each inner wing panel.
+That will give a 18 inch stretch to the Standard 100 inch wing.
+Consideration needs to be made as well for the stab and rudder size

 |

-pin the bottom spars, both main panel and tip, in location, a 4 foot level will help keep it straight on the plans
+pin the bottom spars, both main panel and tip, in location, a 4 foot level will help keep it straight on the plans.
+A good start here makes for a straight wing later

 |